ucarion/jwt/README.md

 1. **The `alg` header does not decide what algorithm gets used. *You* decide what algorithm gets used.**

-   This package not support letting JWTs decide which verification algorithm is used.
+   This package does not support letting JWTs decide which verification algorithm is used.
 When you use this package, you choose a different function (`VerifyHS256`, `VerifyRS256`, or `VerifyES256`) based on whether you want to use HS256, RS256, or ES256.
 If the token you're verifying doesn't have the expected algorithm in its header, it's considered invalid.